-Tight clothes and underwear stop the blood circulation in that part and when the blood circulation is stopped there’s no oxygen going in the connective tissues and other cells.
+Tight clothes and underwear stop the blood circulation in that part and when the blood circulation is stopped there’s no oxygen going into the connective tissues and other cells.

-Increased estrogen levels can also be the cause for cellulite.
+Increased estrogen levels can also be the cause of cellulite.
 And this is also typical for women.
 Women have more estrogen than men do.
 Sorry girls!

 The aging process is another thing that we really can’t avoid much.
 As we grow older, the collagen connective tissues start to loosen up and the fat cells can push this tissue more easily.

 That’s why as we grow older cellulite starts to become more visible.
 The skin loses its natural elasticity and collagen and also gets thinner.